-High quality materials from reputable suppliers such as Pilkington glass are used in manufacturing our skylights to ensure the product is attractive and economical with excellent thermal performance.
+High quality materials from reputable suppliers such as Pilkington glass are used in manufacturing our rooflights to ensure the product is attractive and economical with excellent thermal performance.

 Building regs and performance

-Our standard units are doubleglazed with 6mm toughened glass top pane manufactured to BS EN 12150, 18mm argon-fill cavity structurally sealed with black spacer and 4mm Low-E K-glass to achieve a 1.2 u-value.
+Our standard units are double glazed with clear toughened glass top pane manufactured to BS EN 12150 and conform to BS EN 1279, 18mm argon-fill cavity structurally sealed with toughened Low-E glass to achieve a centre pane 1.2 u-value.

 Triple and quad glazed units